cat1000101/cat1000101/README.md

-<h1 align="left">Hello There :3</h1>
+<h1 align="left">Hello There</h1>

 ###

-<p align="left">I'm currently a student deeply immersed in the world of computer science.
-My interests gravitate towards cybersecurity and the intricacies of low-level programming languages.
-I find joy in exploring how software interacts with hardware at its most fundamental levels.</p>
+<p align="left">I am a programmer who loves to learn.
+My interests are cybersecurity and how things works behind the scenes.
+I love exploring how software interacts with hardware at its most fundamental levels.</p>

 ###